I'm running some 10 Sonoffs with Tasmota for more than 3 years now and I have ordered a few more to control some of our shutters.

 Later I've learned that Tasmota is a much more sophisticated alternative to the original firmware.
 It would break the warranty of course, but who cares, for a device with the price tag of about 5 Euros, delivered.
 Tasmota it is going to be.
 A big thank you to Theo Arends for making this program publicly available.

 I've tried different flashing methods before I finally settled on the one which works best for me.

-First I tried the Over The Air method because that doesn’t require any additional hardware.
-Sadly it appears that not all versions of the Sonoff firmware agree to that method any more.
+First I tried the Over The Air method because that doesn't require any additional hardware.
+Sadly it appeared that not all versions of the Sonoff firmware agree to that method any more.

 Then I tried to use an off the shelf USB UART board from Banggood.
-That failed because the serial chip on that adapter could only supply 50mA to the Sonoff, whereas the Sonoff needs at least some 80mA.
+That failed because the serial chip on that adapter could only supply 50mA to the Sonoff, whereas the Sonoff needs at least some 80mA during flashing.
 Therefore the supply voltage dropped to about 3V.
-I didn’t even bother to try to flash Tasmota in the Sonoff with this setup because the Sonoff might switch off half way during the flashing process, which is probably not such a good idea.
+I didn't even bother to try to flash Tasmota in the Sonoff with this setup because the Sonoff might switch off half way during the flashing process, which is probably not such a good idea.

 Finally I decided on using the off the shelf USB UART anyway, with a slight modification.
 I've added a 3.3V regulator to it (LP2950-33), which can supply some 100mA.

-You can download a ready built binary files from Github.
-Usually you would need the sonof.bin for the Sonoff Basic version.
-It works out of the box with one slight shortcoming, which I’ll explain in a minute.
+You can download a ready built binary file from Github.
+Usually you would need the tasmota.bin for the Sonoff Basic version.
+You can also select one of the non English versions if English is not your thing.

 I can only show you how to flash the Sonoff with Tasmota firmware using Linux.
 This works equally well on a desktop computer as on a Raspberry Pi.
-You should be able to use a Windows machine if you don't have access to a Linux computer, but I have no experience on that.
+You could also use a Windows machine if you don't have access to a Linux computer, but I have no experience on that.